-‘Stranger’ is one of the most compelling words in English.
-We humans have survived this far by treating the unknown with caution.
-A tiny part of our ancient brain still twitches when we hear the word stranger.
+‘Stranger’ is one of the most powerful words in English.
+We humans learned to survive by treating the unknown with caution.
+A tiny part of our ancient brain twitches still whenever we hear the word stranger.
 Our defences go up.
 We pay close, wary attention.

-The Clive James/Pete Atkin song Beware of the Beautiful Stranger uses every shred of mythical meaning and adds a touch of quantum physics.
-It’s a masterclass of story-songwriting, moving from a open, busy, bustling midsummer fairground, into the darkness of a gipsy caravan, then closer still, concentrating down, down into the gipsy’s crystal ball on the table, and then out into eternity.
+The Clive James/Pete Atkin song Beware of the Beautiful Stranger uses every shred of mythical meaning attached to the word stranger, then adds a touch of quantum physics.
+It’s a masterclass of story-songwriting, moving from a open, busy, bustling midsummer fairground, into the cave-dark of a gipsy caravan, then closer still, concentrating down, down into the gipsy’s crystal ball on the table, and out into eternity.

 Reality is outside, in the crowded noise of the midsummer fairground, but truth is inside the gipsy’s crystal ball.
 Time bends.

-If you’re writing a song in English: take a closer look.
+If you’re writing a song in English: take a close look at Beware of the Beautiful Stranger.
 The mechanics of words are important in the mouth of a singer.
 Easy transitions make for easy listening.
 It’s the final syllable of beautiful that sets us up for the swoop into stranger.
 You end ful with your tongue clicked into position behind your teeth.
 Perfectly placed to leap straight into position for the str.
 Try saying, or singing a different 3-syllabled words first: dangerous stranger, for example.
 Can you feel the natural millisecond gap as you stop slightly, to separate the s of dangerous and the s of stranger?
-You lose the flow as the words wrap themselves around your tongue, like seaweed.
+You lose the flow, as the words wrap themselves around your tongue like seaweed.

-That stranger lunge of sound strikes us all the more forcefully because Clive has set up a whole series of neat, tidy, matter-of-fact /eɪ/ diphthongs to pitter patter around beautiful stranger.
+That swooping lunge of sound in stranger strikes us all the more forcefully because its central /eɪ/ diphthong is different.
+Clive has set up a whole series of neat, tidy, matter-of-fact /eɪ/ diphthongs to pitter patter around beautiful stranger.
 In the rhyming words: change her, arrange a, Lone Ranger, manger the central diphthong ‘ay’ (/eɪ/) is left small and unfolded.
 An everyday sound.
 Stranger is different.
 We register the similarity and we register the difference.
 We smile.
 Only the gipsy’s warning of danger comes close to the diphthong stretch of the beautiful stranger.